-Need to modify, delete or generate a new workspace data table?
+Need to modify, delete or generate data in a workspace table?
 Read on to learn how!

-Setting the Stage - What does your data look like?
+Setting the Stage - What kind of data do you have?

-How to modify table entries or delete rows (in the Terra UI)
+How to modify table entries or delete data rows (in the Terra UI)

-How to add data and metadata to a table (in a spreadsheet editor)
+How to add data and add/remove metadata to a table (in a spreadsheet editor)

-A warning about order when uploading tsv files
+A warning about order when uploading interconnecting tsv files

-Setting the stage - What does your data look like?
+Setting the stage - What kind of data do you have?

 Before you set up or modify your workspace tables, consider what data you have and how you'll use that data for analysis.
 This will help determine what data tables you want and what they should look like.

-If you only need to change a handful of cells for data already in a workspace table, you can do so directly in the Terra interface, starting in the Data tab.
-For example, if you wanted to change the sample IDs, participant, or links to genomic data - or delete particular samples - in the table below:
+You can do this directly in the Terra interface, starting in the Data tab.
+For example, if you wanted to change the sample or participant IDs, or links to genomic data - or delete particular samples - in the table below:

-How to add rows and delete or add metadata columns in a data table
+How to add additional data (rows) or add/delete metadata (columns) in a table